• Skip to primary navigation

 Cutting and folding paper can be incorporated into a craft project quite easily.
 Letting your preschooler use and get used to scissors is the biggest thing you can do.

 While cutting, make sure that your child is holding the scissors in a thumbs-up position as well as holding the paper with the other hand with their thumb facing up.
-Some of my favorite scissors are these safety scissors from Fundanoodle.
-They can only cut paper and are made for left and right-handed kids.

 When they are practicing lines and shapes, make sure they do not use the large jumbo size crayons.
-The large crayons force their fingers farther apart than they should be in order to promote good grasp.
+The large crayons force their fingers farther apart than they should be in order to promote a good grasp.
 Using regular size crayons and breaking them in half forces them to have fewer fingers on the crayon and use the correct tripod grasp.

-Remember that at age 4 they are still developing a good grasp pattern as well as decided which hand they are going to use (right or left).
+Remember that at age 4 they are still developing a good grasp pattern as well as deciding which hand they are going to use (right or left).
 Encourage them to use the same hand that they seem to prefer throughout the entire activity.
 A lot of my kids like to switch when their hand starts to get tired.
 To ensure their hands get strong, practice practice practice.

 Fine Motor Activities for Preschoolers Age 5